-The Startup Behind Popular Selfie-Editing App Facetune Raises $10 Million, Plans for New Products
+The Startup Behind Popular Selfie-Editing App Facetune Raises $10 Million, Plans for New Products This is Lightricks first-ever outside investment.
+The startup will double headcount and work on new photo-editing products.

 In the world of Instagram, Facebook and Snapchat, you are only as cool as your last post.
 And in that world, editing the pimple out of your vacation selfie and pimping out your latest party photo is serious business.
 It's also turbo-charging the growth of mobile photo-editing startup Lightricks.